Say goodbye to charred hot dogs. It’s time to take your camp cooking to the next level with our favorite camping kitchen

 Sure, a s’more can be fun, and a packet of tuna fills the tank, but there’s nothing better than making a truly tasty meal outside.
 Saddled up to the car at the campground or miles into the backcountry, dinner should be something you look forward to.

 Whether checking items off your own list or giving to the camp chef in your life, these camp cooking gear favorites are sure to please.

 A multitool designed for your mouth, Sprongs are a fork, spoon, and tongs all in one.
 They clip together for easy tong pinching while cooking and then serve double duty as your go-to utensil while eating.
-Best of all, these made-in-the-USA workhorses are constructed with BPA-free nylon that can handle temps up to 400 degrees F. Sporks are so last year, so get with the times and grab some Sprongs.
+Best of all, these made-in-the-USA workhorses are constructed with BPA-free nylon that can handle temps up to 400 degrees Fahrenheit.
+Sporks are so last year, so get with the times and grab some Sprongs.

 Make camp cooking fun and easy with this dual-burner stove.
 I used my Everest stove nearly every day while living and traveling in an old VW van.
 I appreciate that it’s fairly light, packs up in the car easily, and runs off easily found propane canisters.
 Plus, the integrated lid and sides stand up to provide protection from the wind.
 If you’re doing a lot of cooking while overlanding, or setting up a base camp in one location for an extended time, consider getting a larger propane tank and attachment hose to save on canister waste.
 And, of course, a cast-iron griddle is always a worthy addition for efficiently sizzling bacon and flipping flapjacks.